-NIMAS (the National Instructional Materials Accessibility Standard) is a technical standard used by publishers to produce source files in multiple specialized formats for students with print disabilities.
+NIMAS (the National Instructional Materials Accessibility Standard) is a technical standard used by publishers to produce source files in multiple accessible formats for students with print disabilities.
 At the end of 2004, President George Bush signed into law the reauthorized Individualized with Disabilities Education Act (IDEA).
-This statute addressed the timely delivery of print textbooks to school-age students with print disabilities in specialized formats including braille, large print, digital text, and audio.
+This statute addressed the timely delivery of print textbooks to school-age students with print disabilities in accessible formats including braille, large print, digital text, and audio.

 NIMAS File Eligibility

 IDEA defers to the National Library Service (NLS) for the Blind and Print Disabled Library of Congress for NIMAS eligibility.
 In February 2021, the Library of Congress adopted amendments to its regulations.
 The changes include amended terminology, description of services, and certification requirements mostly in response to the Marrakesh Treaty Implementation Act of 2019.
 The change also expanded the types of works allowed to be copied from nondramatic literary works to all literary works, plus musical works fixed in the form of text or notation.